 Children are rewarded for good behaviour through SMARTs in Friday assemblies.
 These refer to positive relationships and actions rather than activities such as tidying up.
 The SMARTs encompass every area of learning and associated behaviours.
-The SMART areas are: English, maths, science, art, sport, technology, design and music.

 Our School Council has agreed the following rewards, to be used as appropriate by adults in school: